Section 2: Benefits and Absences

 Regular full-time employees of the Company will be eligible to participate in our group health insurance plan the first part of the month following 60 days of employment.

 After you have completed 30 days of employment, it is your responsibility to contact Human Resources to either enroll in our plan or sign a waiver of coverage.
 At that time, an explanation of the benefits package will be provided as well as a description of the costs to you.

 If you fail to enroll in the plan at the time of your initial eligibility, your application for coverage will be considered a late enrollment and you will NOT be able to enroll until the following annual open enrollment.

-If you should have any questions regarding our health insurance plan, please do not hesitate to contact Human Resources.
+If you should have any questions regarding our health insurance plan, please do not hesitate to contact Director of Operations

 The Company observes the following holidays:

 Unless approved in advance, employees must work their regularly scheduled shift immediately before and immediately following the holiday to receive payment for the holiday.
 If a holiday falls on a Saturday, it will be observed the day before (Friday).
 If the holiday falls on a Sunday, it is observed the next day (Monday).
 Employees in their first 90-day adjustment period will not be paid holidays that fall within the 90-day adjustment period.
 Basically, all employees benefit from Holiday pay unless they do not work their immediate shift prior to or after the Holiday, or if they are in their 90-day adjustment period as a new hire.